ndrini/AHP/README.md

-## Synopsis
+# 1. Synopsis
 AHP allow the analytic hierarchy process by a python script.

-## Code Example
+## 1.1 Code Example
 A mathematical, and coherent, translation of human choices is provided.

-## Motivation
+## 1.2 Motivation
 Supply to everyone a clear description of the process (with also the motivation), an a visual image of the result.

 ## Installation
-The script only needs Python 2 installed.
+Check the presence of Pipfile into the main directory.
+And run:

+	$ pipenv shell

+then

+	$ pipenv install

 Then, only execute the ahp.py file in the same directory you download the main file:

 	python ahp.py

 The folders called choices_all and choices should stay in the same directory too.

 ## Use
 To run the AHP process, each case must be saved as a text file in the "choices" directory.
 You can use an already prepared file as pattern.

 To use the prepared pattern, you need to supply the list of choices and of the criteria involved in the process, and to call the file the_name_you_want_CC.txt.

 	So, for instance, the file mobile_CC.txt, should contain:

 	[:opz:]
 	opz_1  # comment
 	opz_2  # comment
 	opz_3  # comment
 	[/:opz:]

 	[:crit:]
 	crit_1  # comment
-	crit_2
+	crit_2  # comment
 	crit_3  # comment
 	crit_4  # comment
 	[/:crit:]

 To a correct visualization, please, avoid unicode character in variables (they don't matter in comment).